 Ransomware Attacks

 The global cost of ransomware has been escalating significantly.
-In 2021, it was estimated at $20 billion, and projections suggest it could reach $265 billion annually by 2031.
+In 2021, it was estimated at $20 billion.

 Source : Cobalt